Lombiq/Hosting-Tenants/Lombiq.Hosting.Tenants.FeaturesGuard/Readme.md

-# Lombiq Hosting Tenants FeaturesGuard for Orchard Core
+# Lombiq Hosting - Tenants Features Guard for Orchard Core

 [![Lombiq.Hosting.Tenants.FeaturesGuard NuGet](https://img.shields.io/nuget/v/Lombiq.Hosting.Tenants.FeaturesGuard?label=Lombiq.Hosting.Tenants.FeaturesGuard)](https://www.nuget.org/packages/Lombiq.Hosting.Tenants.FeaturesGuard/)

 ## About

-This module contains the FeaturesGuard feature, which prevents disabling a configurable set of features on tenants.
+Module to prevent disabling a configurable set of features on tenants.
+It's also available on all sites of [DotNest, the Orchard SaaS](https://dotnest.com/).

 ## Documentation

 - To use this feature, enable it on both the Default and the user tenant.
-- Once enabled on the user tenant, the FeaturesGuard feature cannot be disabled.
+- Once enabled on the user tenant, the Features Guard feature cannot be disabled.
 - Features that should not be deactivatable can be specified in the appsettings JSON file using `AlwaysEnabledFeaturesOptions`.
 Example configuration:

 ```json